Ph.D., Clark U., 1998

 My research interests lie at the nexus of population, environment, and development, mostly in Latin America.
 I am most interested in how migration and other population changes affect the environment, and in turn how development affects population change.
 My research in the Ecuadoran Andes has focused on land-use/cover change and the impact of transnational migration on landscapes and livelihoods.
 I followed Ecuadoran migrants to Spain (and metro New York) and conducted research in Ecuador’s Upper Amazon on demographic change and health among Shuar.
 I supervise graduate students on numerous environmental and migration related topics and I am very involved in Latin American Studies, Development Studies, and to a lesser extent, Environmental Studies.

-2013 McSweeney, Kendra, Jokisch, Brad “Native Amazonians’ Strategic Urbanization: Shaping Territorial Possibilities through Cities” Journal of Latin American and Caribbean Anthropology.
-18(3) forthcoming.
+2015 McSweeney, Kendra, Jokisch, Brad D. “Native Amazonians’ Strategic Urbanization: Shaping Territorial Possibilities through Cities” Journal of Latin American and Caribbean Anthropology.
+20(1): 1-21.

-2009 Jokisch, Brad.
-“Making a Traditional Study Abroad Program Geographic: A Theoretically informed Regional Approach,” Journal of Geography.
+2009 Jokisch, Brad D. “Making a Traditional Study Abroad Program Geographic: A Theoretically informed Regional Approach,” Journal of Geography.
 108: 105-111.

-2007 McSweeney, Kendra, Jokisch, Brad.
-“Beyond Rainforests: Urbanisation and Emigration among Lowland Indigenous Societies in Latin America,” Bulletin of Latin American Research 26(2): 159-180.
+2007 McSweeney, Kendra, Jokisch, Brad D. “Beyond Rainforests: Urbanisation and Emigration among Lowland Indigenous Societies in Latin America,” Bulletin of Latin American Research 26(2): 159-180.